arushi-08/flight-bookings-databricks-ldp/README.md

 ---

 🥈 Silver Layer (Transformations with LDP)
-The Lakehouse Declarative Pipeline (LDP) is used to transform the Bronze data into a clean Silver layer.
+The Lakeflow Declarative Pipeline (LDP) is used to transform the Bronze data into a clean Silver layer.
 Data cleaning and standardization.
 Deduplication and type enforcement.
 Stored as Delta tables for further transformations.